emque/emque-stats/README.md

-# statsk
+# emque-stats

-A Ruby library to support a centralized data pipeline, producing operational and user activity stats to [Kafka](http://kafka.apache.org/).
-Separate consumer services can be developed to further process or directly report on the data for alerts and charts, either to internal tools like statsd and Riemann, or services like New Relic Insights and Librato Metrics.
+A Ruby library to support a centralized data pipeline, producing operational and user activity stats via Emque/RabbitMQ.
+Separate consumer services can be developed to further process or directly report on the data for alerts and charts, either to internal tools like statsd, graphite and Riemann, or services like New Relic Insights and Librato Metrics.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'statsk'
+    gem 'emque-stats'

 And then execute: